-Subsequent to September 30, 2010, no events or transactions have occurred or are pending that would have a material effect on the financial statements at that date or for the period then ended, or that are of such significance in relation to the Authority's affairs to require mention in a note to the financial statements in order to make them not misleading regarding the financial position, changes in financial position or cash flows of the Authority.
+Subsequent to September 30, 2012, no events or transactions have occurred or are pending that would have a material effect on the financial statements at that date or for the period then ended, or that are of such significance in relation to the Authority's affairs to require mention in a note to the financial statements in order to make them not misleading regarding the financial position, results of operations or cash flows of the Company.

 A.B.
-Won Pat International Airport Authority, Guam Letter of Representation January 12, 2011
+Won Pat International Airport Authority, Guam Letter of Representation

-We understand that your audits were conducted in accordance with auditing standards generally accepted in the United States as established by the American Institute of Certified Public Accountants and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and were, therefore, designed primarily for the purpose of expressing an opinion on the financial statements of the Authority taken as a whole, and that your tests of the accounting records and other auditing procedures were limited to those that you considered necessary for that purpose.
+We understand that your audits were conducted in accordance with auditing standards generally accepted in the United States as established by the American Institute of Certified Public Accountants and the standards applicable to financial audits contained in Government Auditing Standards, and were, therefore, designed primarily for the purpose of expressing an opinion on the financial statements of the Authority, and that your tests of the accounting records and other auditing procedures were limited to those that you considered necessary for that purpose.